dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 So why a new framework?
 -----

 The previous Multipeer Connectivity framework was not without its problems.
-As the app could be backgrounded or the device move temporarily out of range, re-discovering lost connections was a source of pain.
+As the app could be backgrounded or the device move temporarily out of range, re-discovering lost connections was not without its problems.
 We wanted to give pilots a _seamless experience_—they should not have to monitor connections and manually re-establish them.
-Unfortunately, the Multipeer Connectivity framework abstracted a little too much away, resulting in a lack of visibility over what was going on.
+Unfortunately, the Multipeer Connectivity framework abstracted a little too much away, resulting in a lack of visibility over what was going on under the hood.

 The new Network framework is being promoted by Apple as the recommended way of implementing your own networking—if URLSession is not enough for your needs.
-As URLSession has been updated to sit on top of Network framework, this makes sense.
-Perhaps one of the key motivators for this is a better security foundation, in addition to more visiblity to what's going on under the hood.

 In contrast to the Multipeer Connectivity framework, the Network framework will limit you to communicating via Wi-Fi networks and peer-to-peer Wi-Fi, **but not Bluetooth**.
 For modern iPads this should not be a problem.